 You might like: What to do When Boss Thinks You are Not Meeting Expectations

-Job ghosting simply means a situation where an employer or recruiter stops communicating with a job seeker or group of job seekers and never shows up again.
+Job ghosting simply refers to a situation where an employer or recruiter stops communicating with a job seeker or group of job seekers and never shows up again.

-Ghosting will not just happen with hired employees but can come up at any point in the employer/employee relationship especially during the hiring process.
+Ghosting does not just happen with hired employees but can come up at any point in the employer-employee relationship especially during the hiring process.

-However, employers may find ghosting so frustrating after burning or investing time and energy into getting a good match for a particular position and on the other hand, the employer may be ignorant of whether he’s done something wrong to scare a candidate away.
+Employers find ghosting very frustrating after burning or investing time and energy into getting a good match for a particular position only to realize he has been ghosted by the candidate.

 “The reality as far as job search is concerned is that most companies receive an average of 250 applications per job advert, far more than HR managers could possibly review by hand, which is why nearly all large companies use software known as an applicant tracking system (ATS) to scan resumes and eliminate the least-qualified candidates for a role.”